jason-dark/supabase-drizzle/README.md

-  own, // RLS policy to allow access where the row's user_id matches the user's uid authenticated // RLS policy to allow access to all authenticated users hasRole, // RLS policy to allow access if a user has a role everyone // RLS policy that allows access to all users } = rlsPolicyBuilder( schema, // Your drizzle schema (only single file schema supported)
+  own, // RLS policy to allow access where the row's user_id matches the user's uid authenticated // RLS policy to allow access to all authenticated users hasRole, // RLS policy to allow access if a user has a role belongsTenant, // RLS policy that allows access to all users belonging to a tenant (used only in multi-tenant configs) everyone // RLS policy that allows access to all users } = rlsPolicyBuilder( schema, // Your drizzle schema (only single file schema supported)